Camilo Doval: 2025

 Doval started the 2025 season in a setup role for closer Ryan Walker.
 In late May, Doval reclaimed his closer role after Walker struggled.
 On June 5, 2025, against the San Diego Padres, Doval recorded his 100th career save as a closing pitcher as the Giants defeated the Padres 3–2.
 He made 47 appearances out of the bullpen for San Francisco, compiling a 4-2 record and 3.09 ERA with 50 strikeouts and 15 saves across 46 2/3 innings pitched.

 New York Yankees

 On July 31, 2025, the Giants traded Doval to the New York Yankees in exchange for Trystan Vrieling, Jesús Rodríguez, Parks Harber and Carlos De La Rosa.

+Pittsburgh Pirates

+On August 1, 2026, the Yankees traded Doval to the Pittsburgh Pirates in exchange for Omar Alfonzo and Luis Cruz.
+In 20 appearances for Pittsburgh, he logged an 0–1 record and 3.79 ERA with 23 strikeouts over 19 innings of work.
+Doval was designated for assignment by the Pirates on September 22.

+San Francisco Giants (second stint)

+On September 24, 2026, Doval was claimed off of waivers by the San Francisco Giants.

 Pitching style

-His four-seam fastball reaches 104 mph, and he also throws a high-80s hard slider and an occasional change-up.
+His cutter has reached 104.5 mph.
+He also throws a high-80s hard slider and an occasional change-up.
 In the middle of the 2022 season, Doval added a sinker averaging in the high-90s to his pitch repotoire.
-He throws from a very low, nearly sidearm arm slot.
+He throws from a very low, sidearm arm slot.
 He relied primarily on his 88 mph slider (against which batters hit .154), 99 mph cutter, and 98 mph sinker.

+Unlike the name suggests, Doval's cutter moves to his arm side.

 Personal life

-He has a son.
-He is 1 of 24 kids in his family.
+Doval has a son, born in 2020.